(Written by Isabelle Freeman and Harvey Fuqua)

 I’m not really sure how to take this.
-Motown didn’t have much of a Christmas tradition as 1965 drew to a close (an abortive attempt at pushing a Miracles LP of holiday-themed tunes back in ’63 had fizzled out in unspectacular fashion, and the less said about Ray Oddis’ execrable Randy The Newspaper Boy the better), and it seems 50/50 as to whether Motown’s motivation was in going back to the Yuletide market was benign or cynical; a little treat, a gift for Supremes fans, a glorified fan club record à la Beatles, Merry Christmas from your new favourite group?
-Or an attempt by Motown to wedge the door open and get back into a crowded (and hitherto largely untapped) source of extra dollars with a particularly shoddy offering?
+Motown didn’t have much of a Christmas tradition as 1965 drew to a close (an abortive attempt at pushing a Miracles LP of holiday-themed tunes back in ’63 had fizzled out in unspectacular fashion, and the less said about Ray Oddis’ execrable Randy The Newspaper Boy the better), and it seems 50/50 as to whether Motown’s motivation was in going back to the Yuletide market was benign or cynical.
+Is this meant as a little treat – a gift for Supremes fans, a glorified fan club record à la Beatles, Merry Christmas from your new favourite group?
+Or is it less laudable, a craven attempt by Motown to wedge the door open and get back into a crowded (and hitherto largely untapped) source of extra dollars with a particularly shoddy offering?

 LOGS ON THE FIRE, GIFTS BY THE TREE, YOU KNOW THE DRILL